Hold-Krykke-BA/System_Integration/Examproject/README.md

 * Kafka

 #### Description
 The service is responsible for receiving incoming orders, splitting them in two if they are mixed (digital/physical), storing the order(s) and producing Kafka messages on two topics, to announce that an order has been received and stored.
+The service exposes a REST endpoint to place an order `localhost:9002/kafka/register`.

 #### MongoDB Atlas
-The `createOrder(Order order)` endpoint in the KafkaOrderController saves the order to the MongoDB after some checks and possible splits have occured.
+The endpoint `localhost:9002/kafka/register` in the KafkaOrderController saves the order to the MongoDB after some checks and possible splits have occured.
 The MongoDB connection is handled through spring with the use of extending the `MongoRepository`.
 Documents in the Orderstore are designed as follows:
 ![image](https://github.com/Hold-Krykke-BA/System_Integration/blob/main/Examproject/Diagrams/mongoDBOrders.PNG)